GrandmasterKenny/Flappy-Chris/README.md

 ##Inception

-Flappy Chris is an amalgamation of a few insults, inside jokes and many other miscellaneous interactions between myself, other students, and two interesting, mischievous instructors, Chris and Bruce.
+Flappy Chris is an amalgamation of a few insults, inside jokes and many other miscellaneous interactions between myself, other students, and two interesting, mischievous, and absolutely wonderful instructors, Chris and Bruce.

 ##Major Bugs/Fixes/Updates Coming Soon, Probably...well, probably never.